 Beyond Cupcakes: Creative Birthday Treats for School

 Their birthday, the day they get to bring in a treat, pass it out, enjoy taking a break from class, and all while feeling so very special for that moment.

 Considerations such as food allergies, school restrictions, teacher preferences, ease of serving, prep time, parental concerns about sugar, and cost can make the decision overwhelming.

-Here are a few kid-approved and enjoyable yet simple birthday treat ideas to make your decision a little easier.
+Here are a few kid-approved and enjoyable yet simple birthday treats to make your decision a little easier.